malramsay64/phd-thesis/03_Glassy_Dynamics/stokes_einstein_debye.md

-This motion can be described by an occasional large jump to a new local environment resulting in a change in orientation and position, which is followed by a long period in that new environment.
+This motion can be described by an occasional large jump to a new local environment resulting in a change in orientation and position, followed by a long period in that new environment.
 The displacements between each configuration is the type of irreversible relaxation we are measuring in the last passage time $\tau_L$.